katabeta/lm-mit-momentum/README.md

          ├── lm-mit-momentum
          │   ├── ...
          ├── PX4
-         │   ├── PX4-Autopilot
-         │   ├── requirements.txt
-         │   └── ubuntu.sh
+         │   └── PX4-Autopilot
          ├── py3gazebo
          │   └── ...
          └── ...
         ```

-2. Run the bash script in the downloaded folder (with `bash lm_setup.sh`)
+2. Run the bash script in the downloaded folder

+    ``` sh
+    # Step into the lm directory
+    cd lm-mit-momentum

+    # Add execution permissions to the script and execute
+    chmod +x lm_setup.sh
+    sudo ./lm_setup.sh
+    ```

-   - If you see the following printed to the terminal, the script has succeded:
+   - If you see the following printed to the terminal and no error messages, the script has succeded:

-      ```sh
+      ``` sh
       gazebo_iris_lmlidar__terrain2d
       gazebo_iris_lmlidar__terrain3d
       ```